santiment/academy/src/docs/neuro-api/metrics/social-volume/index.md

 ---
-title: Social Volume
+title: Neuro API - Social Volume
 author: Santiment Team
-# References
-#

 ---

 Returns a list of mentions count for a given project and time interval.